puneethsgit/Kubernetes-Zero-to-Hero/Readme-updated.md

 -------------------------------------------------

-# Kubernetes Setup and Running a Pod
+# Kubernetes Setup and Running a Pod Using Minikube

 ## Prerequisites
 Ensure you have the following before proceeding: